Whitestone REIT (WSR)'s Financial Results Comparing With Cedar Realty Trust Inc. (NYSE:CDR) | New Business Observer

 Profitability

-Table 2 demonstrates the return on equity, net margins and return on assets of Whitestone REIT and Cedar Realty Trust Inc.
+Table 2 shows us the return on assets, net margins and return on equity of both companies.

 |Net Margins